Aniss-nahim/BootcampApi/README.md

-# Bootcamper Backend API Documentation
+## Bootcamper Backend API Documentation

 <div style="text-align: center">
     <img src="https://i.imgur.com/KbO2Soz.jpg" />
 </div>

----

 Bootcamper is a backend RESTFUL api developed with node.js/Express framework for managing bootcamps.
 The developed api includes all the functionality below.

-## Bootcamper Features

 ### Bootcamps module

+---

 - List all bootcamps in the database